Get Access to 250+ Online Classes

 You might even be underwater on the loan, meaning that our car is less than how much you owe.

 Here’s the good news: you have options when trying to get out of a car loan

 Here’s the bad news: getting out of a bad car loan might not be easy.

 Read further to learn:

-- strategies for how to get out of a car loan
+- how to get out of a car loan

 - how credit affects the amount of interest you pay on a loan — and how to improve your credit

 - how to avoid getting in a bad car loan in the future

 5 Ways to Get Out of a Car Loan